Are You Still Struggling to Feel Better After a Trauma Event?

 - Stop reliving the memory of the trauma over and over

 - Feel confident that you know if it’s ok for someone to touch you

 How you are feeling is a very common way people respond to the stress of trauma.
 Many of my clients feel shame or judge themselves for not being able “to cope”.
 It is not unusual to hear them blame themselves for getting so upset over a “minor” accident.
 They feel stupid or “too sensitive” about having allowed something that happened long ago to still affect them.
 Many believe their life has spun out of control and they find it difficult to get on with their lives.

 I have already seen other medical professionals and therapists

 Many of my clients have felt the same way as you do and here is what they found as we worked through this together.
 They came to understand that the way they acted at the time of the trauma was largely unconscious.
 This work helped them to learn to observe their bodies in ways that helped them to come out of the paralyzing effects of the trauma.

 Working with me, clients were amazed to discover just how smart their bodies really were in keeping them alive at the time of the trauma and then being able to return them to health.
 The panic attacks eased off; sleep and concentration got better and the frequency of the pain subsided.

 Other professionals, whom they have seen, may not have had the same in-depth training about how trauma affects the body, and therefore, won’t have the skill to work with it the way I do.

-Under my guidance, when clients actually confront the worse parts of the traumatic event, they are so well prepared that they are not frightened or overwhelmed by the memory.
+Clients who have worked with me appreciate the inherent safe process of how we address the trauma.
+Before clients look at the trauma event they learn how to effectively calm themselves.
+Only then do they begin to address one small part of the trauma memory at a time.
+When clients actually confront the worse parts of the traumatic event, they are so well prepared that they are not overwhelmed by the memory.
 In fact, they come out of it feeling more capable to handle other current challenges.